 Police detective Joe Leland investigates the murder of a gay man.
 While investigating, he discovers links to official corruption in New York City in this drama that delves into a world of sex and drugs.

 A beautiful young woman marries a blind old man for his money.
 She carries on an affair with her husband's valet, but soon finds herself in the middle of a murder-for-money plot involving the household servants.

-Ex-cop turned private eye in Miami Beach.
-For $200 he returns a young woman to her father's house after she passes out in a seedy hotel, and he keeps the hotel's name out of it.
-Trouble is, she's missing a diamond pin, When the pin does turn up, it's fake, so the girl's father, a wealthy builder, hires Tony to find out what happened to the real stones.
+Ex-cop turned private eye, Tony Rome lives and works in Miami.
+For $200, he returns a young woman to her father's house after she passes out in a seedy hotel, and he keeps the hotel's name out of it.
+Trouble is, she's missing a diamond pin, When the pin does turn up, it's fake.
+The girl's wealthy father hires Tony to find out what happened to the real stones.
 Bodies pile up,Written by

 32 of 37 people found this review helpful.

 Was this review helpful to you?